A Brief website imagery guideline to Optimize Images for Website and eCommerce by using optimal file size for web images and implementing SEO.

 With image optimization, you are trying to reduce the file size of the image as much as possible without affecting the quality of the image to a great degree.

 Knowing about website Imagery Guidelines are mandatory for any web store or blog owner or content strategist.
-Web and eCommerce image optimization is helpful for both search engine and human.
+Web and eCommerce image optimization is helpful for both search engines and humans.

 Website owners do this so that their images can rank better on Google and other image search engines.